 Single race, white Caucasians were most likely to report having exercised at least 3x per week (58.1%) compared against all other races and ethnicities according to a 2005 statistical brief published by the Agency for Healthcare Research and Quality (AHRQ).
 Black non-Hispanics or Latinos followed with 49.2% reporting the same exercise frequency.

 Thirty minutes of exercise can be just as effective at helping overweight adults lose weight according to a study published in the American Journal of Physiology.
 The study found that 30 minutes of moderate aerobic exercise produced similar weight loss results compared to 60 minutes of high aerobic exercise in overweight men.

 Exercise Facts & Statistics Summary

-2020 is your year to start, and stick to an exercise routine.
+In whatever year you’re starting, make a commitment to stick to an exercise routine.
 Find a partner and try some new forms of exercise or grab a fitness tracker and challenge your significant other to a step off.

 Engaging in regular exercise will allow you to enhance body composition, decrease your risk of illness, combat muscle loss and the effects of aging, and help you sleep better at night.
 The new year and new you are just around the corner.

 - University of Aberdeen

 - National Sleep Foundation

 - First Research